Education System in Japan

 Professional training colleges

-Schools (for you) in Japan
+Schools For International Students in Japan

 Japanese language schools